The following information is provided for reference purposes only and should be used at your own risk!

 Pry cover at multiple locations to evenly remove cover (small putty-knife).

-As necessary, strike blade between cover and vanos body to initially break seize.
+As necessary, strike blade between cover and Vanos body to initially break seize.

-Note: Orient blade with edge ramp side to vanos body.
+Note: Orient blade with edge ramp side to Vanos body.
 This orientation is more effective.

 Note: Cover resistance is due to cover sealing O-ring.